-Mary didn't wear any earrings to every party.
+(5) Mary didn't wear any earrings to every party.

-- a.
-Not (Some earrings x (Every party y (Mary wear x to y))) - b.
+a.
+Not (Some earrings x (Every party y (Mary wear x to y)))

+b.
 Not (Every party y (Some earrings x (Mary wear x to y)))

-Heim (1987) defended the semantic position by showing that the notion of DEness may be restricted in an intuitively appealing way.
+Heim [13] defended the semantic position by showing that the notion of DEness may be restricted in an intuitively appealing way.
 Essentially, she claims that the presence of NPIs signals DEness along a scale specified by the NPI and with respect to a particular position in a sentence.
 For example, she analyzed ever as meaning 'at least once', and having alternatives meaning 'at least n times', where n>1.
-The protasis of a conditional sentence like (4.c) exhibits this limited DEness, as the following implication holds:
+The protasis of a conditional sentence like (4c) exhibits this limited DEness, as the following implication holds:

-- (6) a. ever: 'at least once'; alternative values: 'at least n times', n>1. - b.
-If you visit China at least once you will enjoy it. \subseteq can be uttered felicitously; (6.b) can be seen as a presupposition of (4.c).
-Hence NPIs are not just passive elements that may or may not be licensed: they actively accomodate common grounds.

-If you visit China at least n times, you will enjoy it. (n>1).
+(6) a. ever: 'at least once'; alternative values: 'at least n times', n>1. b.
+If you visit China at least once you will enjoy it. ⊆ If you visit China at least n times, you will enjoy it. (n>1).

 Another important innovation is that Heim makes the acceptability conditions of NPIs dependent on the current common ground of the conversation.
-For example, (6.b) is not meant to be a logical truth, but a truth of suitable common grounds at which sentence (4.c)
+For example, (6b) is not meant to be a logical truth, but a truth of suitable common grounds at which sentence (4c) can be uttered felicitously; (6b) can be seen as a presupposition of (4c).
+Hence NPIs are not just passive elements that may or may not be licensed: they actively accommodate common grounds.

-More recently, at least three interesting approaches have been developed that deserve more careful examination: Progovac (1988, 1992, 1993) tries to explain the distribution of NPIs by binding theory, Kadmon & Landman (1993) propose an account of any in terms of semantic strength, and Zwarts (1993) develops an algebraic theory that distinguishes between different NPI types and contexts.
+More recently, at least three interesting approaches have been developed that deserve more careful examination: Progovac [35-38] tries to explain the distribution of NPIs by binding theory, Kadmon and Landman [19] propose an account of any in terms of semantic strength, and Zwarts [48] develops an algebraic theory that distinguishes between different NPI types and contexts.